Nestled within the Marine National Park of the eastern Gulf of Thailand, Koh Mak is a small tropical island in Trat province.

 Ao Pra is usually deserted, except for a few locals casting their fishing rods.

-Ao Pra also houses Mira Montra Resort, one of Koh Mak’s newest boutique resorts.
+Ao Pra is also home to Mira Montra Resort, one of Koh Mak’s newer boutique resorts.

 4. Ao Tao Khai

-Extending from the northern side of Ao Suan Yai is a small beach called Ao Tao Khai.
-This beach is a former nesting site for sea turtles.
+Extending from the northern side of Ao Suan Yai is a small, secluded beach called Ao Tao Khai, a former nesting site for sea turtles.

-From Ao Suan Yai, you can reach Aao Tao Khai by walking through the coconut trees or riding your moped or bike along the dirt tracks through coconut fields and rubber plantations.
+You can reach Ao Tao Khai by walking through coconut groves or by riding a moped or bicycle along dirt tracks that wind through coconut fields and rubber plantations.

 5. Ao Kra Tueng

-This stretch of sand found on the southwest shore of Koh Mak is home to a number of resorts, including Big Easy Resort, Kham Nature Resort, Koh Mak Holiday Beach Resort, and Sky Beach Resort.
+Located on the southwest shore of Koh Mak, this stretch of sand is home to several resorts, including Big Easy Resort, Kham Nature Resort, Koh Mak Holiday Beach Resort, and Sky Beach Resort.

 6. Ao Tan and Ao Talong

-The sand here is darker and the shore is lined with more mangroves than the other beaches, making it a little less desirable than other parts of the island.
+The sand here is darker, and the shore is lined with more mangroves than other beaches, making it a little less desirable compared to other parts of the island.

-That said, there are a couple of resorts here, namely Green View Resort with simple huts, and Cinnamon Art Resort for more luxury accommodation.
+That said, there are a couple of resorts here, namely Green View Resort, which offers simple huts, and Cinnamon Art Resort, which provides more luxurious accommodation.

-Bear in mind that the island is small, so if you find cheaper accommodation near one of the not-so-amazing beaches you will easily be able to travel to another.
+Bear in mind that the island is small, so if you find cheaper accommodation near one of the less appealing beaches, you'll easily be able to travel to another.

 How to Get to Koh Mak

-Koh Mak is approximately 300 kilometers away from Bangkok and 40 kilometers from Trat mainland.
+Koh Mak is approximately 300 kilometers from Bangkok and about 40 kilometers from Trat on the mainland.

 To get to the island from the mainland, you will need to take a speedboat from Krom Luang Pier in Laem Ngop.

-A one-way ticket costs 450 Baht for what is usually a 45-minute trip, and travel times are usually 10:30 AM to 4 PM, daily.
+A one-way ticket costs around 450 Baht for what is typically a 45-minute trip.
+Travel times usually run from 10:30 AM to 4:00 PM daily.

 Making a reservation is recommended, as seats are limited.